Dependable C, is an attempt to document a subset of C for developers who want to write Dependable C.

 Any statement that produces a state of UB (with the exception of the `unreachable()` macro) is erroneous, unless an implementation has defined its own behavior for that statement.
 An implementation is under no obligation to detect any UB.
 If, however, the implementation doesn't detect static UB, it is free to assume the statement will not produce UB.
 Therefore any static UB (again, excepting `unreachable()`) should be considered a developer error and not an intended use of the language.
 In these cases, an implementation should issue an error with an appropriate diagnostic when it detects UB.

-An implementation can assume that a program will not enter a state of UB, but no implementation should assume that a program that reaches a state of UB is intentional.
+An implementation can assume that a program will not enter a state of UB, but no implementation should assume that a program that reaches a state of UB is

 Consider again: